configcat/docs/website/docs/targeting/targeting-overview.md

 ### Phased rollout / Canary release / Percentage rollout Scenario

+#### Goal

-**Intent:** In our sample company (Whisker Co.), we want to release a new feature called `Park Weather Info`.
+In our sample company (Whisker Co.), we want to release a new feature called `Park Weather Info`.
 Let's release the feature to everyone at Whisker Co. and to `20%` of our users.
 We want to ensure the new feature is working as expected before we release it to everyone.

+#### Solution

-**Solution:** Have a feature flag called `Enable Park Weather Info` with a targeting rule that matches everyone at Whisker Co. and a percentage option of `20%` `ON`.
+Let's have a feature flag called `Enable Park Weather Info` with a targeting rule that matches everyone at Whisker Co. and a percentage option of `20%` `ON`.

-#### Dashboard
 Here is what the feature flag looks like on the Dashboard:
 ![Phased rollout Example](../../static/assets/targeting/targeting-overview/phased-rollout.jpg)

-#### Code
-Here is how you can get the value of the feature flag in your application code:
+Here is how you to get the value of the feature flag in the code:
 ```js
 import * as configcat from 'configcat-js';